kitex-contrib/resolver-dns/README.md

 # Kitex DNS Resolver

-For some application runtime, maybe we need use DNS as service discovery.
+Some application runtime use DNS as service discovery, e.g. Kubernetes.
-Here is a simple DNS resolver inspired by gRPC and Kubernetes.

 ## How to use with Kitex client?